AbstractGeek/scrivener-latex/README.md

 ### Requirements
     - Install python 3 (figure out for your specific operating system)
     - Ensure pdfcrop is installed for your specific operating system (generally automatically installed in ubuntu and MacOSx).
-    - Install fltpage package (provided in the package folder).
+    - Add styles package to the latex input path.
+In ubuntu and linux add this line to your bashrc (or zshrc): `export TEXINPUTS=:/home/user/scrivener-latex/styles`

 ## Setting up scrivener